Decodable Reading Passages in 1st Grade

 • Provide quality text at a carefully controlled level

-• Are a flexible learning tool that can be used in a variety of classroom settings
+• Can be used in a variety of settings

 How to use the decodable reading passages: